vbaconnet-ledger/developer-portal/_docs/transport/example-webusb-js.md

 ---
-title: Example of WebUSB Implementation
+title: Example of WebUSB implementation in a JS App
 subtitle:
 tags: []
 author: